TheUnixDemon/LinuxHshGuide/App/EndeavourOS (Arch)/README.md

 # Installation guide

 This **guide** is basicly created for a better start with Arch/EndeavourOS as an beginner and a student.
 I not already known [here](./COMMANDS.md) the basic commands for Arch based systems like **pacman**, **yay** and **flatpak**.

-## Before you execute/use `installPackages.sh`
+## Before you use `installPackages.sh`

 **Important** Don't execute the [`installPackages.sh`](./installPackages.sh) blindly.
-It's more or less a cheat cheet for packages that are needed as a student and the hardware requirements can be quite different for each system.
+It's more or less a cheat cheet for packages that are needed as a student with the same requirements.
+Also the hardware requirements can be quite different for each system but I hope that the list of drivers for that are quite complete at least for newer graphic cards.

-Basicly everything is commented so the only thing that matters is to choose the packages for your needs.
+Basicly everything is described in the comments so the only thing that matters is to choose the packages for your needs.

-Some commands are completly commented.
-Like the nvidia drivers.
-Obviously it's because you may have a older graficscard or an amd graficscard so you have to check out what your pc needs.
+### Setup PostgreSQL

+We need PostgreSQL running or at least I did that because the VPN doesn't work and I like my databases under my control and have super user access.
+So here also a guide for installation and setup.
+The installation part is as everything around installation [here](./installPackages.sh) and the guide for setup is [here](./POSTGRESQL.md)

 ## Recommendations

 Some tools and applications that are useful but only additional.
 If not needed don't install it.
 We don't want bloat on our systems.

 ### Oh My Bash

 I recommend the extention [Oh My Bash](https://github.com/ohmybash/oh-my-bash).
 It makes the terminal experiance more likable for beginners(at least I think so) and has some plugins builtin that are quite useful.
 If you use Zsh look [here](https://github.com/ohmyzsh/ohmyzsh)

 Also I would to change some settings of `Oh My Bash` within the config `~/.bashrc`.